paezha/University-AI-Panel/README.md

 resources considering the adoption of AIs is that, unlike most other tools, they have been presented quite deliberately as *everything tools*[^8].
-While hammers are understood to have a limited range of uses that rely on concentrating force, and word processors are mostly used to record words, the release of GenAIs to the masses was accompanied by innumerable lofty promises[^9].
+While hammers are understood to have a limited range of uses that mostly have to do with concentrating force, and word processors are generally only used to record words, the release of GenAIs to the masses was accompanied by innumerable lofty promises[^9].

 The public was promised that GenAI would “accelerate sustainability” (Nakagawa 2023).